-The United States Bankruptcy Court for the District of Delaware will then decide the legitimacy of claims after the bankruptcy is complete.
+The U.S. District Court for the District of Delaware will then decide the legitimacy of claims after the bankruptcy is complete.
 It’s important to note that the Court has not yet approved a process for allocating the available funds among all victims who file claims.
 The Court will eventually approve a process whereby a neutral third-party reviews claims forms and awards specific amounts of money to each victim.

 How much money will Boy Scout victims receive?